Last updated on September 10th, 2020 at 11:36 am

-Before diving in, its important to note that some of the countries offer visa on arrival to Nigerian passport holders for an affordable fee.
+Before diving in, it is important to note that some of the countries offer visas on arrival to Nigerian passport holders for an affordable fee.
 Here’s the list:

 English is the official language here so communication is not a problem.
 Barbados boasts of 60 amazing beaches and several restaurants with delightful cuisines.
 If you want to go shopping there, Bridgetown, Barbados’ capital city, has everything from top-notch jewelry shops to small boutiques.

 The country is home to the Pendjari National Park, which was nominated as a UNESCO World Heritage site in March 2009.
 The park is named after the Pendjari River and covers about 2,755 sq km of land.
-It is home to a number of wildlife, among which are buffaloes, antelopes, West African lions, elephants, and birds among others.
-You will enjoy quality time at this park if you visit via the hills and cliffs of the Atakora range, which provide a scenic and wonderful backdrop of the park.
+It is home to wide range wildlife, among which are buffaloes, antelopes, West African lions, elephants, and birds among others.
+You will enjoy quality time at this park if you visit via the hills and cliffs of the Atakora range, which provides a scenic and wonderful backdrop of the park.

 With a name translated to mean “The land of honest men”, Burkina Faso is home to a significant amount of gold reserves.
-Nigerians can visit the country on a visa-free basis and can stay as long as you can provide a return ticket.
-Probably the thing Burkina Faso is most famous for is its music and drumming culture.
-If you are interested in learning West African drumming, then this is the country to visit!
+Nigerians can visit the country on a visa-free basis and can stay as long as a return ticket and a valid passport are tendered.

 As with music, art is also part of the culture of Burkina Faso.
 The country hosts the International Arts and Crafts Fair in Ouagadougou, better known by its French name as ‘SIAO’; Le Salon International de L’Artisanat de Ouagadougou, which is one of the most important African handicraft fairs in the world.